mohsine92/mohsine92/README.md

-<h1 align="left">Hi !
-I'm Mohsine Essat</h1>
-<h2 align="left">A Fullstack Developer & Cybersecurity Engineering Apprentice</h2>
+<h2 align="left">Software Developer | Science Enthusiast | Security & Networking Apprentice</h2>
 <p align="left"></p>

-<h4 align="left">🔭 I’m currently working on Axiom a AI assistant for developer.<br><br>🌱 I’m naturally a maker and endlessly curious. <br> My journey into computer science started with Three.js and WebGL, where I discovered the magic of bringing ideas to life in 3D.
-Since then, I’ve been on a relentless quest to push the boundaries of technology, creativity, and problem-solving.
-I thrive at the intersection of robotics, cybersecurity, and software development, constantly exploring how systems work—and how they can be bent to do the unexpected.
-Whether it’s designing interactive 3D experiences, securing digital landscapes, or building autonomous machines, I love turning ideas into reality.<br><br>📫  How to reach me mohsineessat@gmail.com.</h4>
+<h4 align="left">🔭 I’m currently working on Axiom a AI assistant for developer.<br><br>

+🌱 Hi !
+My name is Mohsine, and I am an aspiring cybersecurity engineer with a strong interest in software systems (both robotics and deep-learning) that solve real-world problems. <br><br>
+My goal: to contribute to impactful tech projects — in cybersecurity, AI, or systems engineering — that support healthcare, education, and the resilience of societies.
+Whether in a startup or R&D setting, I want to create technologies that make a difference.

+<br>📫  How to reach me mohsineessat@gmail.com.</h4>